EdmundGoodman/Warwick_modelling/writeup/writeup.md

 #### 2. Treatment and mutation

 Antibiotics are used in a specific order, which are numbered accordingly for clarity (with $$1$$ being the first administered, and $$n$$ being the last for antibiotics $$1..n$$ ).
-This is to simulate the real-world, where different antibiotics are used in a tiered system, reserving the last for highly dangerous, multi-drug resistant pathogens - and is an important aspect of our model, as our product attempts to identify CRE, which are a type of these resistant pathogens.
+This is to simulate the real-world, where different antibiotics are used in a tiered system, reserving the last for highly dangerous, multi-drug resistant pathogens - and is an important aspect of our model, as our product attempts to identify *Carbapenem resistant Enterobacteriaceae* (CRE), which are a type of these resistant pathogens.

 Pathogens have a small chance of mutating to develop resistance to antibiotics being used to treat them, as such strains will only become dominant when there is a pressure giving them a survival advantage.